Ranxin2023/Market_Anomaly_Detection_Ranxin/README.md

 5. **Testing Framework**:

 Employs Jest for unit testing, ensuring robust and reliable backend and frontend functionality.

+## Dataset

+The dataset used in this project contains financial indicators from various sources, including currency indices, government bond yields, and market volatility indices.
+Each column represents a financial metric, and each row corresponds to a specific date or financial observation.

+### Dataset Preprocessing

+The dataset contains metadata and headers in the first 5 rows.
+These rows are removed during preprocessing to ensure proper analysis.

+The actual column names start from the 6th row.
+This is handled programmatically in the Python script.

+Missing values (NaN) are dropped to ensure the IsolationForest model works effectively.

+### Example Columns in Dataset

+DXY Curncy: US Dollar Index.

+JPY Curncy: Japanese Yen Index.

+USGG30YR: US 30-Year Treasury Bond Yield.

+VIX Index: Market Volatility Index.

+GTDEM30: German 30-Year Treasury Bond Yield.

+The dataset is preprocessed to ensure compatibility with the anomaly detection model, focusing on key financial indicators that are prone to anomalies.

+### Financial Anomaly

+A financial anomaly can indicate irregularities such as sudden spikes or drops in financial metrics, deviations from expected trends, or outliers in the dataset.
+These anomalies are critical for identifying risks, opportunities, or potential errors in financial data.
+For example:

+A sharp increase in the VIX Index may indicate heightened market volatility.

+An unexpected drop in bond yields could suggest economic uncertainty.
 ## Tech Used
 1. **Unsupervised Learning** and **Anomalies**